Flexible Nose Wire Piece Materials for a DIY Face Mask

 How Long Should the Flexible Nose Piece Be?

-After testing a lot of options, we found that the 6″ long nose wire was the most comfortable to wear and provided the best fit for an adult sized mask.
+After testing a lot of nose bridge wire options, we found that the nose bridge made of 6″ long craft wire was the most comfortable to wear and provided the best fit for an adult sized mask.
 Of course, depending on the mask of your choice and your personal preference, you may want to make it a bit shorter.

 Not sure which face mask is the right fit for you?